 Land acquisition was identified and discussed extensively (in its various forms, e.g. fee simple title, conservation easements, and long-term leases) as an aquatic and terrestrial habitat protection strategy in the subbasin plan development process.
-During discussions of the Subbasin Planning Team and at public workshops, stakeholders were unable to reach consensus on inclusion of fee simple title land acquisition as a strategy.
+When the Washington portion of the draft Walla Walla Subbasin plan was being considered for approval by the Walla Walla Watershed Planning Unit (WA only), the Planning Unit was unable to reach consensus on inclusion of fee simple title land acquisition as a strategy.
 Hence, the strategy was deleted from the terrestrial and aquatic management plan sections, and majority and minority reports on the topic are provided in this Appendix.
-Conservation easements and long-term leases are supported as aquatic and terrestrial strategies.
+Conservation easements and long-term leases are supported aquatic and terrestrial strategies.

-Position 1: Against Inclusion of Fee Simple Title Land Acquisition Strategy
+Majority Report (Against Inclusion of Fee Simple Title Land Acquisition Strategy)